x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/specify-who-can-install-and-manage-add-ins.md

 4. Modify **Default Role Assignment Policy** by deselecting **My Custom Apps**, **My MarketPlace Apps**, and **My ReadWriteMailbox Apps**.
 5. Click **Save**.

+> [!NOTE]
+>
+> If a User is assigned a single Admin Role i.e. Security Reader, removing the User Roles **My Custom Apps**, **My MarketPlace Apps**, and **My ReadWriteMailbox Apps** will not prevent add-in downloads for that user.
+The recommendedation is to have a separate account for elevated privileges such as Security Reader and an account for end-user day-to-day operations.
+>
 ## How do you know this worked?

 To verify that you've successfully assigned permissions for a user, replace \<Role  Name\> with the name of the role to verify, and run the following command in Exchange Online PowerShell: